Alezrik/unreal-top-down/README.md

 ## 1. Setup Unreal

 - Get the Unreal Engine source by forking and cloning the repo: https://www.unrealengine.com/ue4-on-github
+- Set the environment variable `UNREAL_HOME` to the root directory of this repo
 - Switch to branch 4.12 in your local repo (this is the version of the Unreal Engine we'll be using): `git checkout 4.12`
 - Run: `Setup.bat`
 - Run: `GenerateProjectFiles.bat`